Top ten things to know about the new Tax-Free Childcare scheme.

 Tax-Free Childcare doesn’t rely on employers offering the scheme, unlike the current scheme Employer-Supported Childcare.
-Any working family can use the Tax-Free Childcare scheme, provided they meet the scheme’s eligibility requirements.
+Any working family can use Tax-Free Childcare, provided they meet the eligibility requirements.

 6. The scheme will also be available for parents who are self-employed

 Self-employed parents will be able to get support with childcare costs in Tax-Free Childcare, unlike the current scheme (Employer-Supported Childcare) which is not available to self-employed parents.
 To support newly self-employed parents, the government is introducing a ‘start-up’ period.
-During this, self-employed parents won’t have to earn the minimum income level, £50 a week.
+During this, self-employed parents won’t have to earn the minimum income level.

 The scheme will also be available to parents on paid sick leave and paid and unpaid statutory maternity, paternity and adoption leave.